Enet4/10xCloudChampion/journal.md

 Added more properties to cloud services.
 Used global card registry to playground, making it closer to how the main game will work.

+## Day 9: 2023-11-15

+Added audio, with 2 click sounds.
+Adjusted asset copying on Trunk so that it copies the whole assets dir.
+Added a bit of logic for changing service price.